 A step-by-step guide for beginners to advanced painters with tips on how to achieve realistic looking people.
-By the end of the course you will have painted at least one portrait using acrylic paints.
+By the end of the course you will have painted at least one portrait using acrylic paints, using methods from the Old Masters.
 This 8-week course starts with focussing on drawing techniques, the dimensions of the human head and how to place the features.
-After creating detailed tonal drawings we will sketch out and begin to paint a tonal under-painting onto canvas.
-From there you will be shown how to build up subtle coloured paint layers to create realistic skin and hair tones and tips on how to go about painting realistic teeth and eyes.
+After creating detailed tonal drawings we will sketch out and begin to paint a tonal under-painting onto canvas from a photo of your choice.
+From there you will be shown how to build up subtle coloured paint layers to create realistic skin and hair and tips on how to go about painting realistic teeth and eyes.
 This course has plenty of time built in to explore your own personal style as well as appreciate and learn from others on the course.

 Brief Course Outline